6. Rise of Remote Work Opportunities

 Workplace Trends for Software Developers in the US

-The way software developers work is also transforming, reflecting broader societal shifts and the unique needs of the
+The way software developers work is also transforming, reflecting broader societal shifts and

 tech industry.